sab-rinakl/snake/README.md

 Object oriented snake game created in Java.
 Created and intended to be run using BlueJ.
+Use arrow keys to play game.